phirisamuel/my-cv/content/authors/admin/_index.md

       - Used Granular Activated Carbon (GAC) as a bed media to catalyze an Oxygen Reduction Reaction (ORR) in a Packed Bed Electrochemical Reactor (PBER) to study its selectivity for generation of a biocidal oxidants.
       - Controlled the defect density of GAC and modified its surface to improve $H_2O_2$ generation
       - Studied GAC electrodes and their surface chemistry in producing $H_2O_2$ following N-doping by annealing in $NH_3$
+    - position: Electrical and Computer Engineering REU
+    company_name: Duke University, Pratt School of Engineering
+    company_url: ''
+    company_logo: ''
+    date_start: 2018-05-15
+    date_end: 2018-07-20
+    summary: |
+      Responsibilities include:
+      - Used Granular Activated Carbon (GAC) as a bed media to catalyze an Oxygen Reduction Reaction (ORR) in a Packed Bed Electrochemical Reactor (PBER) to study its selectivity for generation of a biocidal oxidants.
+      - Controlled the defect density of GAC and modified its surface to improve $H_2O_2$ generation
+      - Studied GAC electrodes and their surface chemistry in producing $H_2O_2$ following N-doping by annealing in $NH_3$
   # - position: Undergraduate Learning Assistant (Lab Mentor): Introduction to Engineering Modeling
   #   company_name: Michigan State University, College of Engineering
   #   company_url: ''